 Some users have found that touches don’t seem to register around the edges of the display.
 Many require multiple taps to access things like the hamburger menu or the advanced settings menu via the three dots in the corner, or when trying to use the right or left most elements on the keyboard.

-- This is another software issue that will be addressed with either the Oreo the 8.1 update.
+- This is another software issue that will be addressed with the Oreo 8.1 update.

 - For most users, just removing the adapter and plugging it back in has worked.
 Keep in mind that multiple attempts may be required.

 - If you are using the phone speakers and then plugging your headphones in, the switch may not happen.
 Close the music or video player first, plug in your headphones, and it should work as expected then.